stenslae/Side-Channel/pulsar_report.md

 5. **Spectral Ratio Scoring:**
     - Computed the `FFT Ratio` and `PSD Ratio`.
-    - Ratios were scaled loarithmically to normalize then.
+    - Ratios were scaled logarithmically to normalize then.
     - Descrambled signals with the highest FFT and PSD ratios hinted towards the best reconstruction of the original signal.

 6. **Noise Thresholding:**